NativeScript/docs-v7/core-concepts/events.md

 testButton2.addEventListener(buttonModule.Button.tapEvent, onTap, this);
 ```
-###Example 1 (TypeScript): Adding an event handler or event listener using she short and full syntax.
+###Example 1 (TypeScript): Adding an event handler or an event listener using the short and full syntax.
 ``` TypeScript
 //Adding a listener with the short syntax import buttonModule = require("ui/button");